-Forty years ago when a young London quartet called Queen headlined the venerable Rainbow Theater there, recording the performance on audio and film was a daunting task, both technologically and financially.
-Live recording was much more art than science then, with no do-overs, no digital tricks, nowhere to hide.
-Not that this tightly rehearsed band, […]
+When a young London quartet called Queen headlined the venerable Rainbow Theater there in 1974, recording the performance on audio and film was a daunting task, both technologically and financially.
+Live recording was much more art than science then, with no do-overs, no digital tricks, nowhere to hide. ( L-R Freddie Mercury, John Deacon, Brian […]

 If you are not happy with the results below please do another search